 1. Identify your triggers and avoid them

 Identifying triggers is an essential strategy for anyone committed to maintaining a relapse-free recovery from addiction.
-Triggers are those people, places or things that increase the likelihood that a person will use drugs or alcohol.
+Triggers are those people, places or things that increase the likelihood that a person will use drugs or alcohol for more information find more.
 Identifying these triggers can be accomplished through observation and introspection.
 For example, try asking yourself when you are most vulnerable to using drugs or alcohol, then examine your environment and any people or situations that may be associated with that vulnerability.
 Once these triggers are identified, it is important to avoid them altogether or develop coping strategies to deal with their impact.
 Avoiding triggers will not be easy, but it is a crucial step towards effectively breaking free from addiction and creating a relapse-free recovery.

 2. Build a support system of friends and family